YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A natural hairline should not look like a ruler was placed across the forehead.
 It needs softness, irregularity, correct angle, and a design that respects the face.

-It also needs restraint.
-A slightly mature hairline can age more naturally than an aggressive hairline that consumes too many grafts and leaves the mid scalp or crown unsupported.
+It also needs careful judgment.
+A slightly mature hairline can age more naturally than an aggressive hairline that consumes too many grafts and leaves the mid-scalp or crown unsupported.

-For this reason, I see hairline design in hair transplant as a medical and artistic decision, not a decorative drawing before surgery.
-The person designing the hairline must understand graft economy, facial proportion, and long term progression.
+Hairline design is a medical and artistic decision, not a decorative drawing before surgery.
+The person designing the hairline must understand graft economy, facial proportion, and long-term progression.

 Crown photos need even more caution.
 The crown can swallow a large number of grafts because of its circular pattern and changing hair directions.